It was very common a few years ago for Estate Agents and Auctioneers in Ireland to charge between 1% and 2.5% commission on the sale of a house.

 Many estate agents and auctioneers in Ireland also add on extra charges to the sale commission.
 Many of these charges are payable even if the house does not sell.

 These extras can soon mount up to as much as another €1,000.
-Some auctioneers and estate agents will ask for money up front to cover advertising costs .
+Some auctioneers and estate agents will ask for money upfront to cover advertising costs .

 In the UK it is still common for estate agents to have “No Sale No Fee” arrangements – and they will still put your house on the web and in the newspapers.

-Solicitor’s conveyancing fees for dealing with the sale of a house can range from €1000 to €2000 – depending on what part of the country you are in and how much competition there is in the area.
+Solicitor’s conveyancing fees for dealing with the sale of a house can range from €1000 to €2500 – depending on what part of the country you are in and how much competition there is in the area.
 (VAT has to be added to these fees).

-Before your house can even be put on the market, you will also need a Building Energy Rating certificate (BER) which will cost between €150 – €300 .
+Before your house can even be put on the market, you will also need a Building Energy Rating Certificate (BER) which will cost between €150 – €300 .